-We haven’t sorted out all the details yet but lunch will be simple and affordable (pay separately, suggested $5-$10), and we’ll have toys and some teenagers to distract your kids downstairs, so if they get squirmy you can still listen to the music.
+We’ll have toys and some teenagers to distract your kids downstairs, so if they get squirmy you can still listen to the music.
 Happy Father's Day!
 Please RSVP if you want to have lunch with us so we know how much food to make.
 Email info@musicincommunities.com and pay ahead by e-transfer, or cash or card at the event.

 Jim Bryson is a National Folk Award nominated Canadian Singer-Songwriter and Record Maker.
 He has released a number of recordings in all kinds of popular formats and in places all over the map.
 His most recent release is 2022’s “Country Wifi”: a hushed pile of beautiful whispers and gently considered lyrical ruminations.
 In Jim’s former lives, he traveled extensively as a side player for artists such as Kathleen Edwards, The Weakerthans and The Tragically Hip.
 Jim lives with his partner and children in his old family homestead in the once quaint Stittsville, Ontario.